bacancy-technology/DevOps-Training/reactjs/README.md

 Default region name [None]: Default region (i.e. us-east-1) Default output format [None]: ENTER
 ```
+**You’ll need to have Node 14.0.0 or later version on your local development machine (but it’s not required on the server).
+We recommend using the latest LTS version.
+You can use nvm (macOS/Linux) or nvm-windows to switch Node versions between different projects.

 <!-- GETTING STARTED -->
 ## Getting Started